-Fiduciary Funds
+Fiduciary Fund

-The Municipal Court Fund, a fund type to account for assets held in a trustee or agency capacity for others and therefore are not available to support Town programs.
-The Town has one agency fund that accounts for the receipts and disbursements of funds by the Town's municipal court activities.
+The Municipal Court Fund, a fund type to account for assets held in a trustee or agency capacity for others and, therefore, are not available to support Town programs.
+The Town has one custodial fund that accounts for the receipts and disbursements of funds by the Town's municipal court activities.